Louise Beavers: Personal life

 In later life, Beavers was plagued by health issues, including diabetes.
-She died on October 26, 1962, at the age of 60, following a heart attack, at Cedars of Lebanon Hospital in Los Angeles.
+She died on October 26, 1962, at the age of 62, following a heart attack, at Cedars of Lebanon Hospital in Los Angeles.

 Honors

 Beavers was inducted into the Black Filmmakers Hall of Fame in 1976.

-Beavers was an honorary member of Sigma Gamma Rho sorority, one of the four African American sororities.
+She was an honorary member of the Sigma Gamma Rho sorority, one of the four historically African-American sororities and a part of the National Pan-Hellenic Council, also referred to as the Divine 9.